kmarkus/microblx/docs/user/composing_systems.rst

 .. code:: sh

    $ cd /usr/local/share/ubx/examples/usc/pid/
-   $ ubx-launch -webif -c pid_test.usc,ptrig_nrt.usc
+   $ ubx-launch -webgraph -c pid_test.usc,ptrig_nrt.usc
    ...

-will launch the given system composition and in addition create and configure a web server block to allow the system to be introspected via browser.
+will launch the given system composition and additionally start the ``webgraph`` block.
+Browse to ``http://localhost:8888`` to see a live graph of blocks and connections.

 Unless the ``-nostart`` option is provided, all blocks will be initialized, configured and started. ``ubx-launch`` handles this in